MTDOJRP/docs/docs/1-getting-started/6-priority.md

 The priority status should be requested any time that you plan to have a **large scene** happening which may involve multiple players and take up a **decent amount of LEO/FIRE/EMS resources**.

-A good example of this would be a pursuit, where you are running from a group of Officer's, or even a robbery, where you are trying to get the money from the bank.
+A good example of this would be a pursuit, where you are running from a group of officers, or even a robbery, where you are trying to get the money from the bank.
 In these cases, you will need Priority Status to ensure that you can run the scene smoothly.

 <br/>